Weiguorao/duplicated-num-sorting/README.md

 The current implementation could be further reviewed to see if there are any other cases that should be covered.

 #### The size of input file becomes bigger and bigger
+1. If the number of different phone numbers is not huge - i.e. many duplicates in the file
 The solution should handle it smoothly as the number is reading from buffer of input file.
 But we could make it a bit faster - splitting the file into smaller trunks and reading the numbers and setting them in parellel, and then sorting them out in the end.

+2. If the number of different phone numbers is also huge Either split the phone numbers into different parts (according to e.g. phone number prefix) and then sort in this way.
+Or likely the other algorithm (external merge sort) is more suitable in this case.